Lovely blackwater stream

 Habitats provide the food, water, shelter and space animals need to thrive and reproduce.
 Several natural communities provide habitat for the fish and wildlife found at Tosohatchee.
 The area's numerous streams, freshwater marshes and swamps, pine flatwoods, and hammocks are part of a mosaic of wildlife-rich, publicly-owned land within the St. Johns River Watershed.
 Tosohatchee’s habitats, and those of adjacent public lands, are essential to clean and store the water supplying the St. John's River.

 Over the past 100 years, changes in the hydrology (amount and timing of water flow across the landscape), coupled with fire suppression, commercial timbering operations, and cattle grazing, have altered environmental conditions and changed the composition of some of the plant communities.
-Despite these changes, Tosohatchee has continued to attract and sustain many resident and migratory wildlife species and offers visitors a glimpse of wild Florida along the St. Johns River.
+Biologists have been working to restore habitats so that Tosohatchee continues to attract and sustain many resident and migratory wildlife species and offer visitors a glimpse of wild Florida along the St. Johns River.

 Historically, plant and animal communities at Tosohatchee were shaped by alternating cycles of fire and flood.
 Over the years, canal construction, logging, cattle grazing, road or utility easement construction and the exclusion of fire, changed the landscape.
 Hydrological changes diverted water from the WMA, resulting in drier marshes overgrown with cabbage palms, wax myrtles and other shrubs and hardwoods.
 Without regular burning, hardwoods displaced the pines and associated groundcover and the animals dependent on them.